 In making the final decision about the level of coursework, students need to carefully balance their interests and abilities with projected university entrance requirements.
-In all our departments at BBS, there are experienced IB teachers who can counsel students on the expectations of HL and SL classes, and the relative difficulty at each level.
-Please see the requirements for entering HL or SL classes on the page 21.
+In all our departments at BBS, there are experienced IB teachers and subject leaders who can counsel students on the expectations of HL and SL classes, and the relative difficulty at each level.
+Please see the requirements for entering HL or SL classes on the page 23.